linhugo404/GB3000/README.md

 ## Compatibility

-The emulator passes basic test ROMs and can run many commercial games.
+The emulator can run commercial games including Pokemon Yellow.
 However, some features may not be perfectly accurate:

 - Cycle-exact PPU timing (simplified for now)